-X-ray.
-A diagnostic test that uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.
+- X-ray.
+A diagnostic test which uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.

-Magnetic resonance imaging (MRI).
+- Magnetic resonance imaging (MRI).
 A diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.

 A rotator cuff may tear partially or fully.
 Partial-thickness tears do not completely sever the tendon from the shoulder.

-Your age, overall health, and medical history
+- Your age, overall health, and medical history

-Extent and duration of the condition
+- Extent of the condition

-Your tolerance for specific medications, procedures, or therapies
+- Your tolerance for specific medications, procedures, or therapies

-Expectations for the course of the condition
+- Expectations for the course of the condition

-Your opinion or preference
+- Your opinion or preference

 Treatment may include:

-Nonsteroidal anti-inflammatory medications
+- Nonsteroidal anti-inflammatory medications

-Strengthening and stretching exercises
+- Strengthening and stretching exercises

-Surgery (for severe injuries)
+- Surgery (for severe injuries)